 - biscoff cookies

-If you do not want to make cranberry pie filling you can use canned cranberry sauce in it’s place.
-The flavor will be different but you can always doctor it up with the orange juice, orange zest, vanilla, and cinnamon.
+If you do not want to make cranberry pie filling you can use leftover cranberry sauce from thanksgiving, or even canned cranberry sauce in it’s place.
+The flavor will be different but you can always doctor it up by adding the orange juice, orange zest, vanilla, and cinnamon.

 The cream cheese was probably too cold which kept it from becoming fluffy and light when whipped together with everything else.
 Another reason may be because you did not whip the mixture long enough or well enough.
 If after several minutes it still will not come together, unfortunately it cannot be fixed.
 But it will still taste good.